 As an artist, Kinga hopes to leave a physical legacy of her time on Earth.
 “I hope to make objects that are worthy of being observed slowly and in great detail.
 By observing nature, a little universe of living sculptures is forming before my eyes.
 I want to leave something here.
 When I leave this world, something remains after me, some objects.
 I think that’s the greatest thing that someone can hope for.”

 Kinga Földi is a Hungarian textile artist who first spent years working as a bespoke fashion designer and costume and stage designer for renowned theatres and choreographers.

-Kinga’s aim is to create objects that are worthy of being observed long and slowly.
+Kinga’s aim is to create objects worthy of being observed long and slowly.
 Living in an accelerated modern world among overstimulating devices, never having the chance to rest our eyes and souls, Kinga believes that this might be the greatest challenge for humans to conquer in the near future.
-She hopes that her sculptures could be such soul resting objects.
+She hopes that her sculptures could be such soul-resting objects.